UPPMAX/bianca_workshops/docs/beginner/ides/README.md

     i.e. running through code line-by-line and/or up/down
     the so-called call stack.

+???- question "Why use ThinLinc (web) when working with IDEs?"

+     - IDEs are by definition graphical tools and needs graphics libraries.
+     - SSH login to Bianca does not support graphics.
+     - Therefore you need the remote desktop.
+See [Which way to log in to Bianca](https://docs.uppmax.uu.se/getting_started/login_bianca/#which-way-to-log-in-to-bianca).

 ???- question "Why not always use an IDE?"

     Using an IDE on Bianca is cumbersome and